braudypedrosa/bp-elementor-widgets/README.md

 ## Installation

-1. Upload the `bub-elementor-widgets` folder to the `/wp-content/plugins/` directory
+1. Upload the `bp-elementor-widgets` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to **BUB Widgets** in the WordPress admin menu to enable/disable widgets
+3. Go to **BP Widgets** in the WordPress admin menu to enable/disable widgets
 4. Start using the widgets in Elementor!

 ## Available Widgets